1,000+ Opportunities

 FY20 Chickasaw Cession Allocations FY19 Education Enhancement Fund (EEF) Buildings and Buses Allocations FY19 Mississippi Adequate Education Program (MAEP) Allocations FY19 Chickasaw Cession Allocations School Financial Services Accounting Manual for School Districts Allocations – School Financial Services Financial Exchange Transaction System (FETS) Information PowerPoints and Presentations Mississippi Department of Education Educator Licensure: 601-359-3483 General Information: 601-359-3513

-Based on current listing details, eligibility includes: Mississippi public school districts receive formula-based allocations; no application required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi public school districts receive formula-based allocations; no application required.
+Confirm the full requirements in the official notice before applying.